It is a widely used stone, and is a type of Cotswold stone where it is used for roofing, and walling due to its qualities.

-Stalbridge Quarries's Quarry is situated on the Dorset Somerset border, and quarries Forest Marble stone.
-Forest Marble stone was formed during the Jurassic period , some 140 million years ago when the tectonic plate holding Somerset, Dorset, Wiltshire, Gloucestershire, Oxfordshire and Northamptonshire was at the same longitude as the Canary Islands today.
+Forest Marble stone was formed during the Jurassic period , some 140 million years ago when the tectonic plate holding Wessex was at the same longitude as the Canary Islands today.
 The warm shallow seas produced an abundance of corals, shells and other marine life which died and built up huge deposits of calcium carbonate skeletal debris.
-Overtime, this has been compressed by succeeding layers of stone, to form the fossil rich and highly durable oolitic limestone we know today.
+Overtime, this has been compressed by succeeding layers of stone, to form the fossil rich, and highly durable oolitic limestone we know today.

 In 1799, William Smith was compiling a geological map of the UK, and named the oolitic limestone, Forest Marble after the location of a Cotswold stone quarry to be found in the Wychwood Forest adjacent to Blenheim Park in Oxfordshire.
-William Smith had observed this pretty natural stone much in use in Bath and in the villages of Somerset, Dorset, Gloucestershire, Oxfordshire, Northamptonshire, the Cotswolds and Wiltshire.
+William Smith had observed this pretty natural stone much in use in Bath and in the villages of Wessex and up to the Cotswolds.

-Today Forest Marble stone has become iconic internationally with the pretty Cotswold villages such as Burford, Fairford, Chipping Norton, Cirencester, Malmesbury, Bourton-on-the Water, Badminton, Sherston, Stow-on-the-Wold.
-Although less well known, it has produced equally beautiful villlages in Wiltshire, Somerset and Dorset.
-The stone varies slightly from one field to the next and is known by an array of different names of which Cotswold stone or Cotswold Forest Marble or straight Forest Marble are the most widely used.
+Today Forest Marble stone has become iconic internationally with the pretty Cotswold villages such as Burford, Fairford, Chipping Norton, Cirencester, Malmesbury, Bourton-on-the Water, Badminton, Sherston, Chippenham, Corsham, and Stow-on-the-Wold.
+The stone varies slightly from one field to the next, and is known by an array of different names of which Cotswold stone, or Cotswold Forest Marble or straight Forest Marble.

 Forest Marble has been quarried on the land of the Estate for thousands of years.
-The Estate in the last several hundred years has quarried extensively enabling the building of Estate, barns, cottages, and houses as well as the some of the local villages and towns such as Henstridge, Stalbridge, Yetminster, Long Burton, Sherborne, Milborne Port, Templecombe, Stourton Caundle, Bishops Caundle, Purse Caundle, and Wincanton.
+The Estate in the last several hundred years has quarried Forest Marble extensively enabling the building of Estate barns, cottages, and houses, as well as the some of the local villages and towns such as Henstridge, Stalbridge, Yetminster, Long Burton, Sherborne, Milborne Port, Templecombe, Stourton Caundle, Bishops Caundle, Purse Caundle, Frome, Bridport, and Wincanton.